VigilantMLOps/.github/profile/README.md

-# VigilantMLOps
+# Atlas AI

-**A production-grade platform for monitoring ML incidents, drift, and performance.**
+**A production-grade platform for building, deploying, and monitoring ML/AI applications.**

-VigilantMLOps gives ML teams a real-time observability layer over deployed models — surfacing data drift, concept drift, and performance decay before they become production incidents.
-Built around a Network Intrusion / Malicious URL detection use case, but designed to be model-agnostic.
+Atlas AI gives teams the full stack — from model training and deployment to real-time observability, drift detection, and incident management.
+Built around real use cases (network intrusion detection, account takeover, RAG) but designed to be model-agnostic.

 🔗 Live UI: https://vigilant-ui.duckdns.org
 </br>